Resource assessment and rights

 Companies recovering resources from Alberta Crown rights must pay royalties to the Province.
 Royalties are determined by either the Non-Project Well Royalty Regime (production-based royalty) or, if OSR project approvals have been completed, under the Oil Sands Royalty Regime (share of profit royalty).
 Royalties can be paid with product under the Bitumen Royalty-in-Kind program.

 Oil and oil products are most efficiently transported by pipeline throughout North America where they can connect to ports for international markets.
 Pipelines in Canada are regulated based on jurisdiction.
-If a pipeline crosses a provincial or international border, it is regulated by the National Energy Board.
+If a pipeline crosses a provincial or international border, it is regulated by the Canada Energy Regulator.
 Pipelines that operate entirely within a province are regulated by the regulator in that province.
 Multiple products can be transported by a single pipeline simultaneously, resulting in an extremely efficient system.

 Most North American refineries receive either diluted bitumen or SCO via pipeline from Alberta.
 Refineries transform upgraded diluted bitumen or SCO into usable petroleum products such as gasoline, diesel, jet fuel, kerosene, butane and other hydrocarbons.